-Ultimately, DRA's Registered Apprenticeship and Job Training Pilot Program will complement the U.S. Department of Labor's workforce development efforts in the 252 counties and parishes of the eight-state Delta region.
+Ultimately, DRA's Delta Workforce Program will complement the U.S. Department of Labor's workforce development efforts in the 252 counties and parishes of the eight-state Delta Region.
 DRA seeks to work closely with the Board of Governors and their Designees and Alternates to support each state's high-growth industries by identifying workforce development needs, sector partnerships, and high priority projects.
-DRA will develop and implement the Registered Apprenticeship and Job Training Pilot Program in four phases as follows: Phase I - Request for Team Applications, Phase II - Regional Workshops, Phase III - Grant Program, and Phase IV - Technical Assistance.
+DRA will develop and implement the Registered Apprenticeship and Job Training Programs in four phases as follows: Phase I - Request for Team Applications, Phase II - Regional Workshops, Phase III - Grant Program, and Phase IV - Technical Assistance.

-Rural Community Development Program FY2020 Budget: \$750,000 (RCAP)
+Rural Community Development Program FY2022 Budget: \$750,000 (RCAP)

 According to the Bureau of Labor Statistics, more than half a million new small businesses are launched each year in the United States, representing nearly 1.4 million new jobs annually.
 In fact, nearly 30 million small businesses across the country employ more than 57 million workers and drive nearly half of our national GDP.
-Despite the significance of small businesses and entrepreneurship to our nation's economy, the Great Recession had a severely negative impact on new business creation with the startup rate falling beneath the closure rate in 2009 for the first time on record.
-Many distressed communities, particularly in the Mississippi River Delta region, have been economically devastated by increased business closures and industry relocations, lack of access to capital, and inadequate support for entrepreneurs and small businesses.
+Despite the significance of small businesses and entrepreneurship to our nation's economy, the COVID-19 pandemic has strained our small businesses and entrepreneurs.
+Many distressed communities, particularly in the Mississippi River Delta region, have been economically devastated by increased business closures, lack of access to capital, and the unknown of what the post pandemic environment will mean to local businesses.

-The Mississippi River Delta region's most significant opportunities for economic growth and revitalization is based in the creation of jobs, expansion of businesses, and development of local entrepreneurial economies.
-To address these economic challenges and build on the region's opportunities for growth, DRA proposes to implement a \$750,000 Rural Community Development (RCD) Program to build on the Trump Administration's efforts to support underserved areas by investing in small business and entrepreneurial development, access to broadband and the digital economy, and advanced workforce training to help rural communities thrive in today's global economy.
+The Mississippi River Delta region's most significant opportunities for economic growth and revitalization are based in the creation of jobs, expansion of businesses, and development of local entrepreneurial economies.
+To address these economic challenges and build on the region's opportunities for growth, DRA proposes to implement a \$750,000 Rural Community Development (RCD) Program to support underserved areas by investing in small business and entrepreneurial development, access to broadband and the digital economy, and advanced workforce training to help rural communities thrive in today's global economy.
 DRA will develop and implement the RCD Program in three phases as follows: Phase I - Regional Workshops, Phase II - Grant Program, and Phase III - Technical Assistance.

-Delta Regional Community Health Systems Development Technical Assistance Program FY 2020 Budget: \$10,000,000 (HRSA)
+Delta Regional Community Health Systems Development Technical Assistance Program

-In FY 2017, the Delta Regional Authority, in collaboration with the Health Resources & Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS), launched the Delta Region Community Health Systems Development - Technical Assistance Pilot Program.
-The purpose of this program is to enhance health care delivery in the Delta region through intensive technical assistance to providers in select rural communities, including critical access hospitals, small rural hospitals, rural health clinics and other healthcare organizations.
+FY 2021 Budget: \$12,000,000 (HRSA) FY2022 Budget: TBD

-In-depth and long-term technical assistance to a select number of identified communities in the Delta region will be provided for, but not limited to, the following:
+In FY 2017, the Delta Regional Authority, in collaboration with the Health Resources & Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS), launched the Delta Region Community Health Systems Development - Technical Assistance Program.
+The purpose of this program is to enhance health care delivery in the Delta Region through intensive technical assistance to providers in select rural communities, including critical access hospitals, small rural hospitals, rural health clinics and other healthcare organizations.

-- Improving hospital or clinic financial operations; - Implementing quality improvement activities to promote the development of an evidencebased culture leading to improved health outcomes; - Increasing use of telehealth to address gaps in clinical service delivery and improve access to care; - Enhancing coordination of care; - Strengthening the local health care system to improve population health; - Providing social services to address broader socio-economic challenges faced by patients (e.g., housing, child care, energy assistance, access to healthy food, elderly support services, job training, etc.);
+In-depth and long-term technical assistance to a select number of identified communities in the Delta Region will be provided for, but not limited to, the following:

-- Ensuring access to and availability of emergency medical services (EMS); - Identifying workforce recruitment and retention resources targeted to rural communities; and - Other areas to be determined in consultation with HRSA and DRA.
+- Improving hospital or clinic financial operations; - Implementing quality improvement activities to promote the development of an evidence- based culture leading to improved health outcomes; - Increasing use of telehealth to address gaps in clinical service delivery and improve access to care; - Enhancing coordination of care; - Strengthening the local health care system to improve population health; - Providing social services to address broader socio-economic challenges faced by patients (e.g., housing, childcare, energy assistance, access to healthy food, elderly support services, job training, etc.); - Ensuring access to and availability of emergency medical services (EMS); - Identifying workforce recruitment and retention resources targeted to rural communities; and - Other areas to be determined in consultation with HRSA and DRA.